Zaela24/DevByteViewer/README.md

 ## Zaela's Notes
 This lesson started with an already completed online-only app.
 I simply learnt how to implement an offline cache and some background processes to speed up the app a bit on startup.

+One really interesting capability of AndroidX's WorkManager library that I learnt about is the ability to specify constraints for background processes so that apps are not wasting user's battery or metered data.

 ## DevByte

 DevByte Viewer is an example app that showcases using